 Price: Only € 25.00 per player per match, More info at Tournament Desk.
 For practice balls, please deposit € 10.00 per can.

 To make the tournament special for you and the public we organize some extra activities.
-During the whole week you can visit a cheese factory, 5 minutes from the tennis center.
+During the week you can visit a cheese factory, 5 minutes from the tennis centre.
 Please contact out staff member Thea (tournament desk) for more information.
-On Monday evening we have a bowling tournament/players evening at the party center next to the tennis center.
+On Monday evening we have a bowling tournament/players evening at the party centre next to the tennis centre.
 There will be matches between the men and women!
 From 19.30 hrs. you are very welcome to have some drinks and snacks and if you like, to bowl against the opposite sex.
 There will be sign in lists at the tournament desk.
 We also have kids day on Wednesday (13-16 hrs.) and Thursday is Ladies Day.

 On Wednesday we also have a sponsor meeting (16.30-18.30 hrs.
 If you would like to join the people and companies who made this tournament possible you are more than welcome :).
 Drinks and snacks are provided.
 We are looking forward to meeting you and to watch your matches.